-In keeping with its mission to "build better futures by providing affordable, accessible, quality educational programs and workforce development in a student-centered environment in order to meet the community's needs," Martin Community College offers a range of online and distance learning options.
+In keeping with its mission to "build better futures by providing affordable, accessible, quality educational programs and workforce development in a student-centered environment in order to meet the community's needs," Martin Community College offers a range of distance learning options.
 Distance learning includes any course or program in which less than or equal to 50% of the instruction is delivered online.
 Instruction may be synchronous or asynchronous.
 Most distance learning courses at MCC are delivered via the Internet or the North Carolina Information Highway, and some courses may be supplemented by videoconferencing technology.

-Students may take courses in a variety of delivery formats, including courses that are conducted completely online via the

-Moodle Open Learning Management System (LMS), courses that meet wholly on campus (but may have a supplemental Moodle Open LMS shell), and courses that combine on-campus and online contact.
+Students have the option to enroll in courses using various delivery formats, including courses that are conducted completely online via the Learning Management System (LMS), courses that meet fully on campus (but may have a supplemental LMS shell), and courses that combine on-campus and online contact.
 MCC also offers distance learning classes through the North Carolina Information Highway, where courses may be broadcast from other institutions to the MCC campus and from MCC to other institutions.